-Suppose you find out things about a cult and and its leaders that are not to your liking, after you at first felt fortunate and laughing.
-As a sworn-in member you may or may not be bound by a ruthless oath, where "Your word is your bond.
-(Sicilian Proverb)."
-Suppose you were misled, for example by far-fetched and preposterous claims, or claims, and that you wake up too late, after being sworn in against "Do not swear," by Jesus of the gospel - Jesus, a claimed figure among Christians, although he said his teachings and ministry, salvation and Kingdom were for Jews only (Matthew 5:1-9; 15:24).
-Besides, the Missionary Command at the end of Matthew is a later-added piece of forgery in the early church.
+Suppose you have been misled into an underling position, and you wake up too late, after being sworn in as a member against "Do not swear," by Jesus of the gospel - Jesus, a claimed figure among Christians, although he said his teachings and ministry, salvation and Kingdom were for Jews only And then you find that the Missionary Command at the end of Matthew very, very likely is a later-added piece of forgery in the early church.
 Junk!
+(Matthew 5:1-9; 15:24; Vermes 2012.).

-If you were a Christian when entering, and felt you could enter since Jesus was said to be in it, and you later study his words in the gospels against having other masters than Jesus, and warnings against false messiahs (christs), and that the teachings of Jesus were for Jews only, you see you have been fooled, but not only fooled, tied also.
-And not only tied for one life, but for possible future lives.
+If you were a Christian when being sworn in as a member of some group and felt you could enter since Jesus was said to be in it, and you later study his words in the gospels against having other masters than Jesus, and warnings against false messiahs (christs), and that the teachings of Jesus were for Jews only - then you may come to see you have been fooled and maybe tied too.
+Not only tied for one life, but perhaps for possible future lives.

-❋ Grave things may have a funny coating.
+◎ Grave things may have a different coating.

-Here is the further problem: The group you are in, may say you are free to leave - they could get known as law-breakers against Human Rights laws otherwise.
+A major SRF problem: The group you are in, may say you are free to leave - they could get known as law-breakers against Human Rights laws otherwise.
 Still they hold and have published as a belief: "you will have to come back sooner or later".
-If so, that looks like a creed.
-Study an example:
+An example:

 "There is only one guru uniquely the devotee's own.
 But if you turn away from the emissary of God, He silently asks: 'What is wrong with you, that you foolishly leave the one I have sent to help you learn the divine science of the soul?
 Now you shall have to wait long, and prove yourself, before I shall respond again.'
 He who cannot learn through the wisdom and love of his God-ordained guru will not find God in this life.
 Several incarnations at least must pass before he will have another such opportunity."

-Is that a dirge at the funeral of your soul independence?
-It goes against the handling that Yogananda himself got by his guru, Yukteswar: Yogananda was told he could leave if he found it fit.
+Such a way of treating other people goes against the handling that Yogananda himself got by his guru, Yukteswar: Yogananda was told he could leave if he found it fit.